Your Companion in Understanding things Better - Vedantu

 It is more beneficial for the manufacturers who have many units at different locations in their domestic country or other countries.
 As in such situations, the local agents have more knowledge of the markets at those places than the manufacturers.
 So, he generates more profitable sales by approaching local customers.

-Due to long-distance, if a prospective buyer is not easily approachable by a producer then the agent plays an important role to establish contacts with them regularly and ensures delivery of goods on time.
+Due to long-distance, if a prospective buyer is not easily approachable by a producer then the agent plays an important role to establish contacts with them regularly and ensure delivery of goods on time.

 Features of Consignment